At least 6 reported dead in crush at African Cup soccer game

 “Some of the injured are in desperate condition,” said Olinga Prudence, a nurse.
 “We will have to evacuate them to a specialized hospital.”

+People were seen lying motionless on their backs near an entrance to the stadium in the aftermath of the crush.
+A man knelt next to one of the victims and appeared to be trying to resuscitate the victim.
+Shoes, caps and colorful wigs — part of some of the fans’ game costumes — were strewn on the ground.

-Witnesses at the stadium said children were among those caught up in the crush.
+Witnesses said children were among those caught up in the crush.
 The witnesses said it happened when stadium stewards closed the gates and stopped allowing people in.
+It was not immediately clear if the crush happened before or during the game.

 Soccer officials said around 50,000 people had tried to attend the match.
 The stadium has a capacity of 60,000 but it was not meant to be more than 80% full for the game due to restrictions on the size of the crowd because of the coronavirus pandemic.